dirkdeyne/spring-boot-admin-and-client/README.md

 }
 ```

-Launch the Application and we should be good...
+Launch the Application, and we should be good...
 - [client](http://localhost:8080)
 - [admin-server](http://localhost:8081/wallboard)